When Not To Start a RelationshipBy Dr. Margaret Paul

 When a relationship goes on the rocks, it is because each partner is contributing to the problems.
 It is always fairly easy to see what the other person did that caused problems, but much harder to see what you did.

 Underneath all relationship dysfunction are control issues.
-Whether you control with anger, righteousness, blame, judgment, compliance, resistance, or withdrawal of love, until you heal the fear underlying all controlling behavior, you will continue to create relationship problems.
+Whether you control with anger, righteousness, blame, judgment, compliance, resistance, or withdrawal of love, until you heal the self-abandonment leading to the fear that motivates controlling behavior, you will continue to create relationship problems.

 This does not mean that these issues need to be healed before starting a new relationship, but it does mean is that you need to be in the process of healing to have a chance at a good relationship.